 Detroit Brush Park Form-Based Code

-Utile is working with the Detroit Planning and Development Department to develop a plan and form-based code for the Brush Park neighborhood, just north of Downtown.
+Utile worked with the Detroit Planning and Development Department to develop a plan and form-based code for the Brush Park neighborhood, just north of Downtown.

 Brush Park, home to a scattered collection of Victorian mansions, fell into serious decline for decades, but in recent years has seen a resurgence in preserving its historical architecture and capitalizing on its Midtown location and proximity to Downtown Detroit.
-Future development projects in the neighborhood are underway, but as the neighborhood begins to build out, there is little oversight on the architectural and urban character of new development and little to guide developers’ expectations in their submission and approvals process.
+Future development projects are underway, but as the neighborhood begins to build out, there is little oversight on the architectural and urban character and little to guide developers’ expectations in their submission and approvals process.

-A form-based zoning code for Brush Park, derived from the development prototypes, will be the ultimate outcome of the project.
-It will determine the process for future development approvals, as well as set standards for the future form of the neighborhood by establishing rules for building heights, setbacks, massing, and street types, among other regulatory controls.
+The final outcome of the project is a form-based zoning code for Brush Park, derived from the development prototypes.
+The code determines the process for future development approvals and sets standards for the future form of the neighborhood by establishing rules for building heights, setbacks, massing, and street types, among other regulatory controls.

 A predictable urban form that avoids sacrificing the unique architectural character of the neighborhood will result in a place that is more aesthetically cohesive and memorable.